The Fate of Entanglement: Separable set

-{\bf Separable continent.---} We investigate multipartite entanglement of states with $m$ subsystems, as illustrated in Fig.~\ref{fig:continent}a.
-We shall argue that the end point of the evolution typically corresponds to an un-entangled state, which is called separable.
+We investigate multipartite entanglement of states with $m$ subsystems, as illustrated in Fig.~\ref{fig:continent}a.
+We shall argue that in numerous physical situations, the end point of the evolution typically corresponds to an un-entangled state, which is called separable.
 The simplest separable state for a system of $m$ parties is a product,

 where $\rho_j$ is a physical density matrix for subsystem $j$.
-The set of separable sates is convex~\cite{vedral1997quantifying}, namely states composed of a mixture of product states, $\rho_{\rm sep}=\sum_k p_k \rho_{\rm prod}^{(k)}$ with $p_k\geqslant 0$, are also un-entangled.
-In the space of all physical states, separable ones thus form a separable continent surrounded by an ocean of entangled states, see Fig.~\ref{fig:continent}b.
-Highly-entangled states live in the deep-blue waters, whereas in the center of the separable continent lies the maximally-mixed state, i.e., the most classical state obtained in the limit of infinite temperature.
+The set of separable sates is convex~\cite{vedral1997quantifying}, namely states composed of a mixture of product states, $\rho_{\rm sep}=\sum_k p_k \rho_{\rm prod}^{(k)}$ with $p_k\geqslant 0$ and $\sum_k p_k=1$, are also un-entangled.
+In the space of all physical states, separable ones thus form a ``continent'' surrounded by an ``ocean'' of entangled states, see Fig.~\ref{fig:continent}b.
+We stress however that this representation does not account for the intricate geometry of the boundary, but it illustrates the relevant ingredients for our discussion, namely the fact that the set of separable states is convex and has a non-vanishing volume.
+In our schematic representation, highly-entangled states live in the deep-blue regions, whereas in the center of the separable continent lies the maximally-mixed state, i.e., the identity.
+In the following, we focus on finite and discrete subsystems, and thus on finite-dimensional local density matrices.
+In the thermodynamic limit, the order of limits is chosen such that the total system remains incommensurably larger than the finite subsystems, which can in turn be large.